oracle-livelabs/apex/proof-of-concept/1-installing-sample-datasets/create-data-model-using-ai.md

     <copy>
     ```

-    >**Note:** We are replacing the code to ensure the lab can be completed as intended.
-The replacement is only for consistency with the lab steps and expected results.

-9. Review the summary and then click **Run Now**.
+8. Review the summary and then click **Run Now**.

     !["run now"](images/run-now3.png "")

-10. We can see that all the statements were run successfully.
+9. We can see that all the statements were run successfully.

     !["data model created"](images/successful-run2.png "")

     >**Note:** You do NOT want to click Create Application, as you will use Generative AI to create an application later.

 ## Task 3: Review Database Objects